Gatewaylabsnet/.github/profile/README.md

 ## Focus

-- Azure DevOps release workflows
+- Incident clarity for DevOps, SRE, and platform teams
-- - Elastic and OpenSearch incident triage
+- First-15-minute triage: source, query, recent change, handoff
-  - - API gateway 503 and timeout investigation
+- Azure DevOps, Elastic/OpenSearch, API gateway, Terraform, and Kubernetes context
-    - - Private and hybrid production environments
+- Private and hybrid environments where raw logs and credentials should stay local
-      -
+- Release safety with ConfigDiff after an incident points back to config or environment drift